bkamins/bkamins.github.io/_posts/2022-10-21-distances.md

 You might ask why, by default, Julia uses the standard matrix multiplication algorithm?
 The reason is what we discussed in the introduction.
 The faster algorithms, like AlphaTensor or [Strassen][strassen], give benefit only if multiplication is much more expensive than addition.
-This inn practice is encountered for very large matrices.
+This in practice is encountered for very large matrices.
 This is not a typical use case against which default linear algebra algorithms in Julia were optimized.